 Any medical treatments depend on the underlying cause of the dry mouth, so treatment for nighttime dry mouth can vary from person to person.

 If your dry mouth at night is due to medications you are taking, and home remedies aren’t helping, your doctor might want to switch your medications or adjust dosage.

 Your doctor or dentist might prescribe certain medications that help your body produce saliva, or in certain cases, fit you with fluoride trays to wear at night to help prevent cavities.

-They might also recommend certain over-the-counter options you can use:
+They might also recommend certain over-the-counter options you can use (available to purchase online):

 If your dry mouth is due to a nasal problem like a severely deviated septum that causes you to sleep with your mouth open in order to breathe, your doctor might suggest surgery.
 A septoplasty is a commonly performed procedure to correct a deviated septum.
 Symptoms related to nasal obstruction from the deviated septum typically resolve afterward.